Mine Ban Policy

 Ibid., p.
 3.

 Statement of Syria, Mine Ban Treaty Fourth Review Conference, Oslo, 29 November 2019.
-Syria’s statement said that it believes in the humanitarian goals of the treaty, but in current circumstances is unable to join.
-Syria stated that mine clearance is a priority but that it requires more support from the international community to make significant progress.
+Syria’s statement said that it believes in the humanitarian goals of the treaty, but in the current circumstances is unable to join.
+Syria stated that clearance of landmines is a priority, but that it requires more support from the international community to make significant progress.

 ICBL press release, “ICBL publicly condemns reports of Syrian forces laying mines,” 2 November 2011.

-“Assad Troops Plant Land Mines on Syria-Lebanon Border,” Associated Press,1 November 2011.
+“Assad Troops Plant Land Mines on Syria-Lebanon Border,” Associated Press (AP),1 November 2011.

 For details on landmine use by combatants in Syria during the 2016–2017 period, see ICBL-CMC, “Country Profile: Syria: Ban Policy,” updated 16 October 2018.
 In 2016, reports of mine use by the Islamic State increased.
-SNHR reported several incidents related to mines that Islamic State fighters likely laid as the group controlled the territory for prolonged periods of time.
+The Syrian Network for Human Rights (SNHR) reported several incidents related to mines that Islamic State fighters likely laid as the group controlled the territory for prolonged periods of time.
 For example, in Aleppo governorate, SNHR reported civilian casualties in August, September, and October of 2016 from landmines that Islamic State apparently laid in the villages of Najm, Abu Qalqal, Al Humar, and Al Dadat.
-Landmine use continued during 2017, with SNHR reporting 12 casualties in Raqqa governorate during August and September, from incidents in Kasrat Srour, Raqqa, and Hneida.
+Landmine use continued in 2017, with SNHR reporting 12 casualties in Raqqa governorate in August–September, from incidents in Kasrat Srour, Raqqa, and Hneida.
 Syria’s state-run news agency reported in October 2017 that a photographer with Syrian state TV had been killed in the central province of Homs when a landmine emplaced by the Islamic State exploded.

-“28-9-2015 Clear the mines that the regime forces planted in the eastern neighborhood of the city of Daraa countryside,” YouTube.com, 28 September 2015.
-See also, Conflict Armament Research, “Russian PMN-4 anti-personnel landmines in Syria,” 1 October 2015.
+“28-9-2015 Clear the mines that the regime forces planted in the eastern neighborhood of the city of Daraa countryside,” YouTube.com, 28 September 2015; and Armament Research Services, “Russian PMN-4 anti-personnel landmines in Syria,” 1 October 2015.